iaime/LBUM/README.md

 7. Analyze the outputs in the outputs folder

-8. Cite our methods :)
+8. If you find our methods useful in your research, please cite the following manuscript: https://doi.org/10.1101/2023.09.28.559724

 Potential errors: